syn7515/syn7515.github.io/README.md

 # Sooyeon Park's Porfolio

-This project was for the Sooyeon Park's UX portfolio.
+This project was for the Sooyeon Park's UX portfolio.<br>
 You can check the result [here](https://syn7515.github.io)

 ## Available Scripts